fabiolpgomes/fabiolpgomes/README.md

 As the philosopher Socrates said, 'I only know that I know nothing, and the fact of knowing this puts me at an advantage over those who think they know something'

-- 🖋 Start of this journey in the schedule: May/22.
 -  🤖 Developer Full Stack
 -  EU citizenship